imzooel/markDown-syntax-cheatSheet-README.md/README.md

 ***

-This is a normal text
+This is a normal text.
+Above horizontal bar is made by (three asterisk)

 **To make bold, just add ** after & before the text**